John-S1233/EnsembleNet/README.md

    - Generative Adversarial Network (GAN

-4. **Meta Learner**: A meta-learner is trained to combine the outputs of the generated models, producing a final prediction.
+4. **Meta Learner**: A meta-learner is trained to combine the outputs of the generated models and their architectures, producing a final prediction.

 Below is a diagram representing the EnsembleNet pipeline: